hngx-org/Piranha-events-backend/readme.md

-# HNG Internship Mobile Application - Team Pinranha
+# HNG Internship Mobile Application - Team Piranha

-Welcome to the HNG Internship mobile application developed by Team Pinranha!
+Welcome to the HNG Internship mobile application developed by Team Piranha!
 This application serves as an events platform, allowing users to create accounts, organize events, form groups, and participate in various activities within the HNG Internship community.

 ## Backend Information